 Salads: We ordered Caesar salads as we did everywhere else.
 They were ample with good fresh greens, though slightly overdressed.
 Little bursts of anchovy flavor peeked through now and then, and even the croutons were decent.
 Overall, the salads here were better than anywhere else, though none of the steakhouse Caesars were anywhere near as good as say, Café Castagna ($10).
 Grade B.

 Steaks: For comparison purposes, we stuck to the same cuts as everywhere else, a Porterhouse and a New York.
 The fillet side of the Porterhouse seemed a bit small, but the flavor was pretty good.
 The strip side was not nearly as flavorful as the other steakhouses and was a bit tougher than usual.
 This surprised me because that cut’s lack of collagen means the meat is usually pretty tender.
 It was cooked medium-rare as ordered and had nice sear and seasoning ($49).

-The New York was cooked just right, but had a weird mealy texture, like it had been over tenderized.
+The New York was cooked just right but had a weird mealy texture like it had been over tenderized.
 The sear was nice.
 Based on flavor and texture, I liked this steak Morton’s steak the least of every steakhouse we went to, even Ruth’s Chris, where it was overcooked.
 An interesting side note, which maybe someone can explain; it bled a huge amount, and in spite of the wait time the meat must not have rested.
-It must have had quarter-inch of red blood in the dish.
+It must have had a quarter-inch of red blood in the dish.
 I thought maybe it was just me that was bothered, but someone at the next table leaned over and said, “Your steak looks disgusting” ($49).
 Grade C-.